RobertZenz/jMathPaper/src/org/bonsaimind/jmathpaper/core/resources/help/commands/note.markdown

 note
 ====

-The note command accepts additional parameters, namely the action and the associated parameters.
+The note command allows you to manipulate the notes.
+It accepts additional parameters, namely the action and the associated parameters.

     note action [index] line